g-leech/argmin-gravitas/_posts/2021-07-10-music-against-internet.markdown

 ### _Inside_ by Bo Burnham

 <center>
-<iframe width="560" height="315" src="https://www.youtube.com/embed/xHotXbGZiFY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/ObOqq1knVxs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </center>
 <br>

-This is a covid album more than an internet album.
+A covid album more than an internet album.
 But the covid years were the most intense internet years ever.

-He is always skilled, sometimes beautiful, but often limits himself to novelty songs.
+He is always skilled, sometimes beautiful - but often limits himself to novelty songs.
 (What is a novelty?
 Something which works only once, regardless of the quality of that once.)

 > Mommy let you use her iPad; you were barely two<br>
 And it did all the things we designed it to do<br>